 I beat the drum of supplement strategy louder than others out there.
 We must consume our supplements using a strategy, not grasping at whatever straws, spending money on the wrong forms and doses of products we don’t even know why we’re taking that we stay on for years.

-PS, if that’s you, it’s time for a free consult.
+PS, if that’s you, it’s time for a wellness consult.

 If you decide you wish to add this to your regimen, I suggest the following:

 - Ignore the glutathione and ALA.
 They are expensive and difficult to get right, and again, there’s nothing magical about the combination or any of the individual ingredients

 - Take the NAC, but only use 600mg once daily.
 We generally lack cysteine-rich foods in our diet and it’s best to eat them, not mega-dose on supplements

 - Forever remember WHY you started—”I take this for the off-chance it will help COVID”